goat-package/goat/index.md

 ### Cluster infrastructure
 This infrastructure has:
 * a node that handles the registration procedure; it informs each serving node that a new component is available;
-* a node that handles the message queue and provides fresh message ids upon request; the serving nodes share that message queue
+* a node that handles the message queue; the serving nodes share that message queue;
+* a node that provides fresh message ids upon request;
 * a set of serving nodes; they pick a message from the shared queue and distribute it to each registered components.
 The following image depicts the registration procedure: